-The value of charge obtained by this method does not depend on bending speed, which enables accurate measurement of the magnitude of motion.
-The magnitudes of generated charge were significantly different in case of different IEAPs – the IEAP of Type I yielded 1.7 mC m1 m-2 of charge, normalized against the change in curvature and the laminate area, while the IEAP of type II generated as much as 20 mC m1 m-2 of charge.
-A large, 12-fold difference in the charge-generation capacity can be explained by the amount of active material per laminate area – the thickness of the electrodes of the EAP type I was 30 µm, while the IEAP type II had 220- µm electrodes.
-That is, the laminate of Type II has roughly 7.3 times more active carbon material for the same surface area, which obviously gives a rise to an increased charge-generation capacity.
+The value of generated electric charge obtained by this method does not depend on bending speed, which enables accurate measurement of the magnitude of motion.
+The magnitudes of generated charge were significantly different in case of different IEAPs – the IEAP of Type I yielded 1.7 mC m1 m-2 of charge, normalized against the change in curvature and the laminate area, while the IEAP of Type II generated as much as 20 mC m1 m-2 of charge.
+A large, 12-fold difference in the charge-generation capacity can be explained by different amount of active carbon material per laminate area – the thickness of the electrodes of the IEAP Type I was 30 µm, while the IEAP Type II had 220- µm electrodes.
+That is, the IEAP Type II has roughly 7.3 times more active carbon material for the same surface area, which obviously gives a rise to the increased charge-generation capacity.

 The generated charge provides accurate feedback only if the transient bending profile consists of short bending cycles followed by longer stationary positions.
 The estimation of magnitude of motion is more difficult in case of periodic bending.
-It is shown in Figure 18A that the amount of electric charge generated in each bending cycle decreases with increased frequency.
-This is caused by the time needed to collect the generated charge from the IEAP, which is approximately 10 s in case of the material type I, as given in Figure 17A.
+It is shown in Figure 19A that the amount of electric charge generated in each bending cycle decreases with increased frequency.
+This is caused by the time needed to collect the generated charge from the IEAP, which is approximately 10 s in case of the IEAP Type I, as given in Figure 18A.

-The transient courses of voltage and electric current after a steep bending develop as a result of two factors: a) The transient course of electric double-layer charging due to the applied pressure gradient through the IEAP. b) The time needed for discharging of the generated charge by a current-measurement device.
-In the process of current measurement, the IEAP can be seen as a supercapacitor that is charged by a mechanical stimulus.
+The transient courses of voltage and electric current after a steep bending develop as a result of two factors: a) the transient course of electric double-layer charging due to the applied pressure gradient through the IEAP; b) the time needed for discharging of the generated charge by a current-measurement device.
+When electric current is measured, the IEAP can be seen as a supercapacitor charged by a mechanical stimulus.
 The discharge circuit for such supercapacitor consists of a series of internal resistance of the IEAP supercapacitor, a distributed electrode resistance, and a current-measurement resistor.

-The results also demonstrate a large effect of distributed electrode resistance on the mechanoelectrical parameters of the IEAP motion sensor.
+The results also demonstrate large effect of distributed electrode resistance on the mechanoelectrical parameters of the IEAP motion sensors.
 In case of IEAP Type I, the electrode resistance is <1 Ω/square due to the high conductivity of its gold current collector.
-The magnitude of electrical impedance of the electrode of IEAP Type II, which is substantially of resistive in nature48Error!
-Reference source not found., is 28 Ω/square at 1 Hz.
+The magnitude of electrical impedance of the electrode of IEAP Type II, which is substantially of resistive in nature,48 is 28 Ω/square at 1 Hz.
 In case of the IEAP Type II, the transient courses of voltage and electric current were very similar, which refers to inefficient extraction of the generated charge.
-In case of IEAP type I, a majority of the generated charge was removed in 10 s as depicted in Figure 17A, which indicates the advantage of the current collector in motion sensing.
+In case of IEAP Type I, a majority of the generated charge was removed in 10 s as depicted in Figure 18A, which indicates the advantage of using an IEAP with an extra current collector for sensing motion.

 The influence of ambient humidity on the electrical parameters of IEAP